 GQ magazine has named former San Francisco 49ers quarterback Colin Kaepernick “Citizen of the Year” in its latest issue.

-The magazine ran a feature story on the controversial athlete, entitled “Colin Kaepernick Will Not Be Silenced.”
+The magazine ran a feature story on the controversial athlete, titled “Colin Kaepernick Will Not Be Silenced.”

 Kaepernick was the first to popularize kneeling during the playing of the national anthem before NFL games.